-• Shopping Malls: At 31 December 2013, the Shopping Malls Business Unit owned and operated 12 shopping malls with a gross leasable area of approximately 1,043,000 square metres including one new mall opened in April 2013 in Beirut, Lebanon with a gross leasable area of 63,000 square meters.
-As at 31 December 2013, MAF Properties was constructing or planning an additional four shopping malls with a combined planned gross leasable area of in excess of
+• Shopping Malls: At 31 December 2012, the Shopping Malls Business Unit owned and operated 11 shopping malls with a gross leasable area of approximately 973,500 square metres.
+One new community mall was opened in April 2012 at Fujairah, UAE with a gross leasable area of 30,800 square meters (excluding the new cinema) with 100 per cent. tenant occupancy (this mall also includes a new cinema with 11 screens which MAF Cinemas opened in February 2013).
+MAF Properties is also constructing or planning an additional four shopping malls with a combined planned gross leasable area of approximately 306,000 square metres in Lebanon and Egypt.

-368,000 square metres in the UAE, Lebanon and Egypt.
-One new neighbourhood mall, Al Nasseriah in Sharjah was opened in February 2014 with a gross leasable area of 5,300 square metres.
 The Shopping Malls Business Unit is also currently undertaking redevelopment projects at Mall of the Emirates and Deira City Centre in the UAE.
-Mall of the Emirates completed the first phase of this redevelopment project with the opening of "Fashion District".
-Combined, the Group's malls attracted approximately 157 million visitors in 2013.
-The Shopping Malls Business Unit's revenue and EBITDA were AED 2,878 million and AED 2,174 million, respectively, in 2013 and its assets were AED 28.5 billion at 31 December 2013, representing 12.6 per cent., 65.8 per cent. and 72.6 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2013.
-By comparison, the Shopping Malls Business Unit's revenue and EBITDA were AED 2,620 million and AED 1,989 million, respectively, in 2012 and its assets were AED 26.2 billion at 31 December 2012, representing 8.2 per cent., 66.7 per cent. and 69.0 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2012;
+Combined, the Group's malls attracted approximately 147 million visitors in 2012.
+The Shopping Malls Business Unit's revenue and EBITDA were AED 2,584 million and AED 1,988 million, respectively, in 2012 and its assets were AED 25.5 billion at 31 December 2012, representing 11.9 per cent., 66.1 per cent. and 67.2 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2012.
+By comparison, the Shopping

+Malls Business Unit's revenue and EBITDA were AED 2,307 million and AED 1,725 million, respectively, in 2011 and its assets were AED 25.0 billion at 31 December 2011, representing 11.8 per cent., 61.5 per cent. and 69.2 per cent., respectively, of the Group's revenue, EBITDA and assets as of and for the year ended 31 December 2011;